Azure/aaz/Commands/orbital/spacecraft/readme.md

 ## Commands

 - [create](/Commands/orbital/spacecraft/_create.md)
-: Creates or updates a spacecraft resource.
+: Create a spacecraft resource.

 - [delete](/Commands/orbital/spacecraft/_delete.md)
-: Deletes a specified spacecraft resource.
+: Delete a specified spacecraft resource.

 - [list](/Commands/orbital/spacecraft/_list.md)
-: Returns list of spacecrafts by subscription.
+: List spacecrafts.

 - [list-available-contact](/Commands/orbital/spacecraft/_list-available-contact.md)
-: Returns list of available contacts.
+: List available contacts.
 A contact is available if the spacecraft is visible from the ground station for more than the minimum viable contact duration provided in the contact profile.

 - [show](/Commands/orbital/spacecraft/_show.md)
-: Gets the specified spacecraft in a specified resource group.
+: Get the specified spacecraft in a specified resource group.

 - [update](/Commands/orbital/spacecraft/_update.md)
-: Creates or updates a spacecraft resource.
+: Update spacecraft.